boener/BoStaff/docs/setup.md

 ### Effects

 1. **Solid Color**: Displays a slowly changing solid color
-2. **Fire**: Realistic fire simulation
+2. **Fire**: Realistic fire simulation (3 variants with different colors)
-3. **Pulse**: Energy waves emanating from the center
+3. **Pulse**: Energy waves emanating from the center (3 variants)
 4. **Rainbow**: Smooth color transitions
 5. **Strobe**: Rapid flashing effect

 ### Impact Detection

-When the accelerometer detects an impact above the threshold:
+When the dual-sensor system detects an impact above the threshold:

-- LED strips will flash white briefly
+- LED strips will flash bright blue-violet briefly
+- Impact type is classified as STAB or ROTATION
 - The system will then return to the current effect
+- 500ms cooldown prevents multiple triggers

 ### Customization

-The following parameters can be customized in `BoStaff.h`:
+**Important**: All customizable parameters are now located in `include/EffectsConfig.h` for centralized control.
+This includes:

+- Brightness levels for different modes
-- `impactThreshold`: Sensitivity of impact detection
+- Impact detection thresholds and behavior
-- `impactFlashDuration`: How long the flash effect lasts
-- `brightness`: Default brightness level
+- All effect-specific parameters (colors, speeds, patterns)
+- Power management settings

+Simply edit the values in `EffectsConfig.h` and rebuild the firmware to apply your changes.

 ## Troubleshooting